 Two years ago yesterday I posted my last blog post.
 A week later, I found myself (to paraphrase Buddy Holly) “learning the game.”
 A month later, an unexpected discovery revealed I was the one who had been gamed.
 Without revealing too many details, this discovery delivered an exceptionally financially and emotionally expensive education.

 Despite my natural inclination to find the humor in my recent adventures, there is a very serious tone to it all.
-Given my profession as a teacher and trainer, these past two years have revealed to me an important nugget of knowledge that I express as follows:
+Given my profession as a teacher and trainer, these past two years have revealed an important nugget of knowledge I express as follows:

 “The toughest, but truest lessons we learn don’t come from a book; they come from the people, places, and predicaments in our lives.”

 Sometimes those lessons involve heartache and sleepless nights, but hopefully we emerge as more complete individuals.
 Trying times reveal the worst of people, yet they can also reveal the benevolence of others.
 It quickly becomes clear who you can trust and who really cares about you when you are in your time of greatest need.